The evolution of the Nexus: introduction

 Google Nexus S

-Things had changed by the time the second iteration of Google's smartphone, the Nexus S, launched less than a year later at just over £400.
+Things had changed by the time the second iteration of Google's smartphone, the Nexus S, launched less than a year later at just over £400 (around $500/AU$670).

-The Nexus S based itself heavily on the Samsung Galaxy S, although coming similarly specced to the Nexus One.
-A single-core 1GHz processor, 512MB RAM, 5MP camera all seems familiar, but storage was given a boost to 16GB, but no microSD slot.
+The Nexus S was based heavily on the Samsung Galaxy S, although came similarly specced to the Nexus One.
+A single-core 1GHz processor, 512MB RAM and 5MP camera were all familiar, but storage was given a boost to 16GB, though the microSD card slot was cut.

 The screen was also improved (although the 480 x 800 resolution was stretched to 4 inches), with Samsung's Super AMOLED technology in use.
-The battery was also boosted, to 1500mAh for a similar talk time.
+The battery was boosted too, to 1500mAh for a similar talk time.
 NFC also made its first Nexus appearance here.

 - Read our Google Nexus S review